Computing &

 Implementation

-Our computing curriculum is separated into four purple threads: computational thinking, digital literacy, technology in our lives and E-safety.
-These threads enable teachers to plan for progression from EYFS to year six, ensure we cover the National Curriculum and prepare pupils to be ready for secondary curriculum and life beyond. .
+Cambridge has recently been recognised for its contributions to global technology, our computing curriculum has been crafted to support and reflect this.
+The curriculum is separated into four purple threads: computational thinking, digital literacy, technology in our lives and E-safety.
+These threads enable teachers to plan for progression from EYFS to year six, ensure we cover the National Curriculum and prepare pupils to be ready for secondary curriculum and life beyond.

 Computational thinking develops pupils’ understanding of how computers work.
 By understanding how computers work, pupils develop logical reasoning skills to problem solve.
-Digital literacy prepares pupils to choose and use appropriate software.
+Digital literacy prepares pupils to choose and use appropriate software, which encourages links across the curriculum.
 With this, they are ready for secondary school and the world of work.
 Technology in our lives teaches pupils how to be effective users of daily tools such as e-mail, search engines and networks.
-E-safety ensures pupils are safe users of technology, who are able to protect themselves and know what to do when things go wrong.
+E-safety ensures pupils are safe users of technology.

 Because many of our pupils come from ‘digitally poor’ households, we chose these purple threads and the content within.
 There is a lack of physical technology – some homes do not have broadband or devices beyond a simple smart phone.
-Parents and carers lack the knowledge and skills to keep pupils safe online – many incidents are dealt with in school.
 Low aspirations and limited employment opportunities mean many pupils are not exposed to the wide variety of opportunities technology can bring to future employment.
+We aim to expose pupil to and enrich pupils experience of technology.

 Impact